- Department of Statistics and Actuarial Science

 - Why Statistics and Actuarial Studies

-In the Department of Statistics and Actuarial Science here at NIU, we offer strong academic programs that will help prepare you for a career in the actuarial profession.
-Additionally, our courses help you pass the preliminary actuarial exams needed to obtain certification and professional advancement as an actuary.
+In the Department of Statistics and Actuarial Science here at NIU, we offer strong academic programs that will help prepare you for graduate coursework and/or a career in statistics.

-View current course offerings or follow the link below for more information about our academic programs in actuarial science:
+View current course offerings or follow the links below for more information about our academic programs.